 The important thing to remember is your children have tax allowances too so it makes sense to use them to best effect.
 You’ll be better off – and therefore your children will be too.

 As with all things tax-related, bear in mind that the value of the benefits to you will depend on your circumstances, and that tax rules could change in the future.
 To find out more about tax on children’s savings, visit GOV.UK

 How does inflation affect savings?

 When considering your long-term savings options, there’s a hidden risk you need to be aware of – inflation.
 Inflation is when money loses value as things become more expensive over time.

 As the months and years roll by, inflation will reduce the total value of your children’s cash savings because you’ll be able to buy less with the money.

-Going back to the compound interest example, we showed how over 21 years you would have earned £10,721.
-Yet when you factor in inflation over that period at the current rate of 2.4%1, those earnings would only be worth £1,783.54 in today’s money.
+Going back to the compound interest example, we showed how over 21 years you would have earned £6,607.20.
+Yet when you factor in inflation over that period which as of October 2020 is at 0.9%, those earnings would only be worth £3,393.46 in today’s money.

-As you’ve got time on your side, now could be a great time to consider investing.
+As you’ve got time on your side, investing could be a way to potentially beat inflation.
 Of course, the key thing you need to remember with investing is there are no guarantees and you may not get back what you put in.
 Find out more on our new to investing page.